SHUD-System/shud.xyz/content/en/home/hero.md

 The Simulator for Hydrologic Unstructured Domains (**SHUD** - pronounced **“SHOULD”**) is a multi-process, multi-scale integrated hydrological model using the semi-discrete Finite Volume Method.

-**Spatial strucutre**: Unstructed mesh domain --- irregulated triangular network.
+**Spatial structure**: Unstructured mesh domain --- irregulated triangular network.
 Three vertical layers: land surface, unstructured and saturated layers.

 **Time-step**: Adaptive time-step based on the spatial resolution and slow-fast hydrological processes.
 The normal time-step ranges from 1 ~ 60 seconds.